dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (hl7PSUReceivingApplication)"
     "
+    .. _hl7PSUTaskPollingInterval:

+    :ref:`HL7 Procedure Status Update Task Polling Interval <hl7PSUTaskPollingInterval>`",string,"Polling Interval for HL7 Procedure Status Update Tasks in ISO-8601 duration format PnDTnHnMnS.
+Disabled, if absent.

+    (hl7PSUTaskPollingInterval)"
+    "
+    .. _hl7PSUTaskFetchSize:

+    :ref:`HL7 Procedure Status Update Tasks Fetch Size <hl7PSUTaskFetchSize>`",integer,"Maximal number of HL7 Procedure Status Update Tasks fetched in one query.

+    (hl7PSUTaskFetchSize)"
+    "
     .. _hl7PSUDelay:

     :ref:`HL7 Procedure Status Update Delay <hl7PSUDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS after which an HL7 Procedure Status Update for a received study is sent to configured HL7 receivers.
 If absent, HL7 Procedure Status Update is triggered by received MPPS.
 May be overwritten by configured values for particular Archive Network AEs.

     (hl7PSUDelay)"
+    "
+    .. _hl7PSUStudyTemplateURI:

+    :ref:`HL7 Procedure Status Update Study Template URI <hl7PSUStudyTemplateURI>`",string,"URL of XSL style sheet to create HL7v2 message to notify configured HL7 receivers about changes of the Status of requested Procedures triggered by received Study.
+May be overwritten by configured values for particular Archive Network AEs.

+    (hl7PSUStudyTemplateURI)"
+    "
+    .. _hl7PSUTimeout:

+    :ref:`HL7 Procedure Status Update Timeout <hl7PSUTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMnS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.
+May be overwritten by configured values for particular Archive Network AEs.

+    (hl7PSUTimeout)"
+    "
+    .. _hl7PSUOnTimeout:

+    :ref:`HL7 Procedure Status Update On Timeout <hl7PSUOnTimeout>`",boolean,"Specifies if the HL7 Procedure Status Update is sent if the timeout for waiting on receive of instances referenced is exceeded.
+May be overwritten by configured values for particular Archive Network AEs.

+    (hl7PSUOnTimeout)"
+    "
+    .. _hl7PSUMppsTemplateURI:

+    :ref:`HL7 Procedure Status Update MPPS Template URI <hl7PSUMppsTemplateURI>`",string,"URL of XSL style sheet to create HL7v2 message to notify configured HL7 receivers about changes of the Status of requested Procedures triggered by MPPS.
+May be overwritten by configured values for particular Archive Network AEs.

+    (hl7PSUMppsTemplateURI)"
     "
     .. _hl7PSUCondition: